dimagi/commcare-hq/DEV_SETUP.md

 $ env CCHQ_IS_FRESH_INSTALL=1 ./manage.py migrate_multi --noinput
 ```

-The Django management commands above do not create the three CouchDB
+You should run `./manage.py migrate` frequently, but only use the environment
+variable CCHQ_IS_FRESH_INSTALL during your initial setup.
+It is used to skip a
+few tricky migrations that aren't necessary for new installs.

+#### Troubleshooting errors from the CouchDB Docker container

+If you are seeing errors from the CouchDB Docker container that include
+`database_does_not_exist` ... `"_users"`, it is because CouchDB is
-system databases, `_users`, `_replicator` and `_global_changes` for
+missing its three system databases, `_users`, `_replicator` and
-you.
-The `_global_changes` database is not necessary if you do not
+`_global_changes`.
+The `_global_changes` database is not necessary if
-expect to be using the global changes feed.
-You can use `curl` to create
+you do not expect to be using the global changes feed.
+You can use
-them:
+`curl` to create the databases:

 ```sh
 $ curl -X PUT http://username:password@127.0.0.1:5984/_users